cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-Encryption-Asymmetric.md

   - might be used to encrypt a small chunk of data.

 - Most cryptographic protocols use asymmetric encryption only for <font color=red> key exchange </font>
-  - secure transmission of large amounts of data use <font color=blue> public key cryptography to establish a connection and then exchange a symmetric secret key </font>
+  - secure transmission of large amounts of data use <font color=LightSlateBlue> public key cryptography to establish a connection and then exchange a symmetric secret key </font>
   - The remainder of the session then uses symmetric cryptography.
   - Key exchange:
     - share cryptographic keys between two entities.